- Overview of the Aynho Ansteys

 - Caroline Ansty (b 1823, died 1825);

-- Charlotte Anstey (b 1825 – was living with her mother Elizabeth in Aynho in 1841, emigrated to New York, America in 1845 on the ship ‘James T. Ford‘ – see below)
+- Charlotte Anstey (b 1825 – was living with her mother Elizabeth in Aynho in 1841, emigrated to New York, America in 1845 on the ship ‘James T. Ford‘ – which had probably arrived via/from Canada – see below)

 Thomas Anstey (father) died in 1834 in Aynho.